-Many UW ChemE students study abroad in other countries, gaining international perspectives on engineering.
-ChemE is proud to offer students a range of opportunities to study and research abroad.
-These programs are the most common programs that students participate in, but students aren’t limited to just these programs!
+Many UW ChemE students study abroad, gaining international perspectives on engineering.
+ChemE is proud to offer students a range of opportunities to study and research in other countries.
+These are the most common programs that students participate in, but students aren’t limited to these!

 SUMMER A-TERM, 6 CREDITS, CHEM E 436 and CHEM E 437

 This summer program gives students the chance to participate in a specially designed, experimental course in chemical engineering and process technology.
 The course takes place on up-to-date pilot plant facilities and combines detailed theoretical and practical engineering experiences with a social and international student atmosphere and an opportunity to discover the wonders of Copenhagen and the beautiful Danish countryside.
 This intensive lab program is designed for students who have completed their 3rd year of study in ChemE at UW.

 Students in this program are often supported by the Scan Design Fellowship Program.

 Our current exchange options are possible because past students wanted to go somewhere and were able to set it up to work.
 If you want to go in a quarter or to a location that isn't currently available, it may be possible with some effort and time.